STUDENT PERFORMANCES adjudication guidelines+information

 CALL FOR DANCES

-The Adjudication Form MUST BE RECEIVED by Friday January 11, 2019.
+The Dance Adjudication Registration Form and Submissions MUST BE RECEIVED by Wednesday, December 16, 2020.

-A separate Adjudication Form MUST filled out FOR EVERY DANCE performance for adjudication.
+A separate form MUST completed for EACH DANCE.
 More than one work from any one school may be accepted for performance.
-For schools submitting more than one dance, the form will need to be filled out more than once.

 We MUST be able to download the video.
 Videos should have no identifying information in the video itself or with the video.
 All videos should present a clear and clean recording of the work and all should have sound and adequate lighting.
 Do not use cross fades or cuts.